IdrisGit/idrisGit/README.md

 ### 🤝 Open To

-- Collaborating on interesting open source projects
+- Open source projects that could use an extra hand
-- FullStack development opportunities
+- Interesting full-stack work, big or small
-- Learning and sharing knowledge
+- Learning from others and sharing what I know

 ### 📬 Contact